onico100/perk-point/README.md

 # Perk Point App

 The Perk Point App is designed to streamline the management of benefit inventories for user clubs.
-It provides users with a seamless and efficient way to access their eligible benefits while giving suppliers and administrators the tools they need to manage benefits effectively.s.
+It provides users a seamless and efficient way to access eligible benefits while giving suppliers and administrators the tools to manage benefits effectively.

 ### **User Side**